danyao/web-payments-explainers/identity-in-payment-handlers.md

 1. Payment handler receives `PaymentRequestEvent` and calls `event.openWindow('https://payment-handler.example/ui')` to open up a web signin flow.
-1. `https://payment-handler.example/ui` requests a WebAuthn assertion for the user ID to verify that this is the same device the user has previously enrolled.
+1. `https://payment-handler.example/ui` uses WebAuthn to verify that the user still possesses the enrolled authenticator (which may be built-in to the current device).
 1. Browser prompts the user for an authorization gesture, which the user provides.
 1. `https://payment-handler.example/ui` verifies that this is the same device